In Christchurch, we have an opportunity to work together to understand and respond to the challenges and opportunities presented by climate change.

-Christchurch City Council has committed to becoming net carbon neutral (net zero greenhouse emissions) by 2030 for the Council's activities.
+Christchurch City Council has committed to becoming net carbon neutral (net-zero greenhouse emissions) by 2030 for the Council's activities.

-During the 2018/19 financial year reporting period, Council emitted a total gross 21,862 tonnes of carbon dioxide equivalent (CO2-e).
+During the 2018/19 financial year reporting period, Council emitted a total gross of 21,862 tonnes of carbon dioxide equivalent (CO2-e).

 We’ve implemented an internal Resource Efficiency and Greenhouse Gas Emission (REGGE)(external link) programme of work.
 This includes monitoring our energy use, greenhouse gas emissions, solid waste generation and water use.